Through My Eyes. Again - Cover

 “Their school has recommended they transfer to the grammar school there.”

-Both Col and Lili received confirmation of their transfer to the Grammar School in Canterbury before Christmas.
-When Col got her letter, I had assumed we would travel together on the number seven bus I had been taking, but with Lili going as well, it wouldn’t work so well.
+Both Col and Lili received confirmation of their transfer to the Grammar School before Christmas.
+When Col got her letter, I had assumed we would travel together on the number seven bus I had been taking, but with Lili going as well, that wouldn’t work so well.
 It was easiest for her to take a number six.
-We talked about this the next time we met, with Lili pointing out that we would all be travelling back together if we were going to work our language program at her house.
-But my mother and Mrs Wiśniewski hadn’t spoken.
+We talked about this, with Lili pointing out that we would all be travelling back together if we were going to work on our language program at her house.
+That was not certain yet, as my mother and Mrs. Wiśniewski hadn’t spoken.

-“I’ll chase my mother up about this tonight when I get home and let you know tomorrow.”
+“I’ll chase her up about this tonight when I get home and let you know tomorrow.”

 Col smiled.
 “Okay, I hope she lets us do it.
-It will be fun working together.”
+It will be so much fun working together.”

 Lili gave Col a tentative smile.

 “Come on, Lili.
 It will be fun – don’t worry.
 We’ll work on our homework together in German and Polish.”
 Col glanced over at me.
-“Do you think we should do the alternate day thing again?”
+“Should we do the alternate day thing again?”

 As I was leaving, Col told me she was busy in the morning.
 “Mutti and I have to go into the school to sign some papers and pick up an information pack.”